Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 \subsubsection{Relation between gas masses and environmental parameters}

-In Fig.~\ref{fig:dist_vs_MHI_and_MH2}, we show the HI and H$_2$ gas masses and the gas depletion timescale as a function of distance to the filament (left column) and distance to Virgo (right column) for the 245 filament galaxies in our sample.
-The HI gas mass increases with increasing distance to the filaments (p-value~=~$7.88\times10^{-4}$) and to the cluster core (p-value=$1.56\times10^{-4}$). \footnote{The p-values reported in Sects~\ref{sec:gas_content_tdep_environment} and \ref{sec:gasdef_density} are those of the Spearman test.
-The reported correlations are found at lower significance when LTGs and ETGs are considered separately.
-This is because of the poorer statistics of the two individual sub-samples.}
+In Fig.~\ref{fig:dist_vs_MHI_and_MH2}, we show the HI and H$_2$ gas masses and the gas-depletion timescale as a function of distance to the filament (left column) and distance to Virgo (right column) for the 245 filament galaxies in our sample.
+The HI gas mass increases with increasing distance to the filaments ($p$-value~=~$7.88\times10^{-4}$, { i.e., 3.4-$\sigma$}) and to the cluster core ($p$-value=$1.56\times10^{-4}$, { i.e., 3.8-$\sigma$}).\footnote{The $p$-values reported in Sects~\ref{sec:gas_content_tdep_environment} and \ref{sec:gasdef_density} are those of the Spearman's test for{ the null hypothesis (no correlation)}.
+A lower significance{ is found} when LTGs and ETGs are considered separately.
+This is because of the poorer statistics of the two individual subsamples.}

 In contrast, the $M_{\rm H_2}$ gas mass shows no trend with distance to either the filaments or Virgo.
-Finally, the depletion time $\tau_{\rm dep}$ shows no correlation with distance from the Virgo cluster, but a tentative increase with increasing distance from the filament spine is observed, by means of the increasing $\tau_{\rm dep}$ running median with $d_{\rm fil}$ in Fig.~\ref{fig:dist_vs_MHI_and_MH2}.
+Finally, the depletion time $\tau_{\rm dep}$ shows no correlation with distance from the Virgo cluster, but a tentative increase with increasing distance from the filament spine is observed by means of the increasing $\tau_{\rm dep}$ binned median with $d_{\rm fil}$ in Fig.~\ref{fig:dist_vs_MHI_and_MH2}.

-In Fig~\ref{fig:density_vs_MHI_MH2_tdep_comparison}, we show the gas masses, molecular-to-atomic gas ratio, and depletion time as a function of local density.
-In addition, we show the filament sample (center column) in comparison with the AMIGA (left column) and Virgo cluster galaxies (right column).
-For the filament galaxies, we see that the HI content decreases with increasing density (p-value~$=5.25\times10^{-5}$).
-The H$_2$ mass decreases with local density as well, but less strongly (p-value=0.017) than $M_{\rm HI}$.
-For both HI and H$_2$ masses, the decrease is also more clear above a threshold density of $\sim0.1~h^{3}$~Mpc$^{-3}$, characteristic of the field.
-The decrease become extreme at the highest densities $\gtrsim10~h^{3}$~Mpc$^{-3}$ in filaments and in Virgo cluster, where the fraction of sources with only gas mass upper limits significantly increases.
+In Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison} we show the gas mass, molecular-to-atomic gas ratio, and depletion time as a function of local density{ for our sample of filament galaxies (center column), AMIGA sources (left column), and Virgo cluster galaxies (right column).} For the filament galaxies, we see that the HI content decreases with increasing density ($p$-value~$=5.25\times10^{-5}$, { i.e., 4.0$\sigma$}).
+The H$_2$ mass decreases with local density as well, but less strongly ($p$-value=0.017, { i.e., 2.4$\sigma$}) than $M_{\rm HI}$.
+For both HI and H$_2$ masses, the decrease is also more clear above a threshold density of $\sim0.2~h^{3}$~Mpc$^{-3}$, { which corresponds to the median density of the field sources in the AMIGA comparison sample.} The decrease becomes extreme at the highest densities $\gtrsim10~h^{3}$~Mpc$^{-3}$ in filaments and in Virgo cluster, where the fraction of sources with only gas mass upper limits significantly increases.